 However, the competition on these platforms is massive!
 That means it’s harder to get a job.
 Even worse: Payments are often extremely low, since many freelancers, especially from Asia, are willing to work for as little as 4 USD an hour.

 If you still want to give it a try, read this blog post first that explains to you what you have to do to land a job on freelance websites.
 These are the strategies that I used and managed to score positions that made me almost 50.000 USD within one year.

 Another option to become a freelance writer would be to pitch to established websites, that are looking for contributors and are willing to pay them, instead of general clients.
 The rates are much better, but it’s not that easy to get accepted.

 They often have a separate page on their website where you can submit your ideas for a contribution.
-This can be headlines, bullet points or the entire article.
+These can be headlines, bullet points, or the entire article.
 Sometimes they provide guides on how a potential article has to look like.
 Read them and be prepared!